Leward/leward-blog/_posts/2020-12-12-EN-json-editor-with-richtextfx-part-2.md

 Uh oh.
 Not quite what we expected...
 So what happened here?

-Did you notice when we add a [`StyleSpan`](http://fxmisc.github.io/richtext/javadoc/0.10.5/org/fxmisc/richtext/model/StyleSpan.html) to the builder we only specify the length of the span, not where it starts.
+Did you notice when we add a [`StyleSpan`](http://fxmisc.github.io/richtext/javadoc/0.10.5/org/fxmisc/richtext/model/StyleSpan.html) to the builder we only specify the length of the span, not where it starts?

 The thing is: **Style Spans need to be contiguous from start to finish.**

-In order to do so we can track the last highlighted car, and fill in the blanks if needed.
+To overcome this issue we can track the last highlighted character, and fill in the blanks if needed.

 Replace in the previous snippet to add spans of non styled text:
 ```java